Signature and concordance of positive knots: The signature function

 \begin{theorem}[compare~\cite{GL} Thm $6''$] For $D$ a positive link diagram and $S_D$ the surface associated to a checkerboard colouring, the signature of the associated link is equal to~$\mathrm{sign}(\SeifSD) + \mu(S_D)$. \end{theorem}

-In order to compute the signature of the Goeritz form, we assume that the diagram $D$ is reduced and use a particular basis of~$H_1(S, \ZZ)$: for every white face of the checkerboard colouring except one, there is a generator $\gamma$ that runs around it (see Fig.~\ref{F:BW}).
+In order to compute the signature of the Goeritz form, we assume that the diagram $D$ is \emph{reduced}.
+This means that smoothing any crossing of $D$ does not split off a link component.
+Furthermore, we use a particular basis of~$H_1(S, \ZZ)$: for every white face of the checkerboard colouring except one, there is a generator $\gamma$ that runs around it (see Fig.~\ref{F:BW}).
 For such a generator~$\gamma$, we denote by $\fr(\gamma)$ the number of type~I crossings minus the number of type~II crossings along~$\gamma$.
-For $\gamma, \gamma'$ two generators, we denote by~$\inter(\gamma, \gamma')$ their signed number of intersection, that is, the number of type I common crossing points minus the number of type II crossing points.
+For two generators $\gamma$ and $\gamma'$, we denote by~$\inter(\gamma, \gamma')$ their signed number of intersection, that is, the number of type I common crossing points minus the number of type II common crossing points.
 Reducedness guarantees that no generator $\gamma$ runs twice through the same crossing.
 In this basis, the coefficients of the Goeritz form are given by $(\SeifSD)_{i,i} = \fr(\gamma_i)$ for $i=j$ and $(\SeifSD)_{i,j} = -\inter(\gamma_i, \gamma_j)$ otherwise~\cite{Goeritz}.